Bartlesville City pools won't open until water supply improves

 BARTLESVILLE, Okla. — Water supply issues in Bartlesville are now impacting your summer fun.

-City of Bartlesville-owned swimming pools will not open this summer unless water supply reaches 70 percent, City Manager Mike Bailey announced in a meeting Monday.
+City of Bartlesville owned swimming pools will not open this summer unless water supply reaches 70 percent, City Manager Mike Bailey announced in a meeting last week.

-This is part of an ongoing water supply problem in the city.

 Sooner and Frontier pools, which are owned by the City but operated by the Richard Kane YMCA, normally open around Memorial Day weekend.